 Attachments were originally created to solve a specific problem: getting a file from point A to point B.

 Back in the days before always-on networks, email’s “store and forward” approach to getting a message to its recipient “eventually” was a fantastic way to perform file transfers.
 In some cases, entire file repositories (the equivalent to today’s download sites) were available primarily via email request.2

-We’ve come a long way since then, and those attachment habits we developed are most often no longer necessary.
+We’ve come a long way since then, and those attachment habits we developed are no longer so necessary.
 The easiest alternative?
-Place a file in something like DropBox or OneDrive and share a link.
-Not only does this make your email smaller and more likely to make it through (without forcing a lengthy download on the recipient just to read the email), but it also provides accountability that simply isn’t possible with the currently spoofable email system.3
+Place a file in a service like DropBox or OneDrive and share a link.
+Not only does this make your email smaller and more likely to make it through (without forcing a lengthy download on the recipient just to read the email), but it also provides accountability that isn’t possible with the currently spoofable email system.3

-And of course there’s simply no reason to attach a document when the message could be just as easily placed into the body of the email.
+And, of course, there’s no reason to attach a document when the message could just as easily be placed into the body of the email.

 Attachments: think twice, then think again